morpho-org/morpho-security/asset-listing-checklist.md

 ## Discussion Phase

+- [ ] Check if the asset is deprecated on the pool.
 - [ ] Follow [Trail Of Bits integration token checklist](https://github.com/crytic/building-secure-contracts/blob/master/development-guidelines/token_integration.md).
 - [ ] Check for ERC20 compliance with [Slither](https://github.com/crytic/slither/wiki/ERC-Conformance).
 - [ ] Check the code of the pool token and check for any differences from other pool token implementations.